-- a) Collective Bargaining Agreements UASU, KUSU and KUDHEIHA - b) Kenya Employment Act 2007 - c) Kenya Industrial Training Act 2007 - d) Kenya Labour Relations Act 2007 - e) The Technical University of Kenya Employee files - f) The Technical University of Kenya Staff Appraisal Form - g) The Technical University of Kenya Terms of Service - h) University Code of Conduct i) Public Officers Ethics Act e) HRS - Human Resource Services h) KUDHEIHA - Kenya Union of Domestic, Hotels, Educational Institutions, Hospitals and Allied Workers
+- a) Collective Bargaining Agreements UASU, KUSU and KUDHEIHA

+- b) Kenya Employment Act 2007

+- c) Kenya Industrial Training Act 2007

+- d) Kenya Labour Relations Act 2007

+- e) The Technical University of Kenya Employee files

+- f) The Technical University of Kenya Staff Appraisal Form

+- g) The Technical University of Kenya Terms of Service

+- h) University Code of Conduct

+- i) Public Officers Ethics Act

+c) DVC-API - Deputy Vice-Chancellor- Administration, Planning and Infrastructure d) DIR-HRS - Director Human Resource Services h) KUDHEIHA - Kenya Union of Domestic, Hotels, Educational Institutions, Hospitals and

-- a) The DVC-AFA is responsible for the supervision of the implementation of this procedure. - b) The RAD is responsible for the implementation and maintenance of this procedure.
+- a) The DVC-API is responsible for the supervision of the implementation of this procedure. - b) The DIR-HRS is responsible for the implementation and maintenance of this procedure.